MikeBSilverman/CSVUtils/README.md

 I run CPPCheck for coding issues.

 # Contribute
 Please post issues, submit fixes, and offer up feature requests.
-Shared via MIT License, see LICENSE.md.
+Shared via MIT License.
 Be polite and respectful.
 See the CONTRIBUTING.md file for more.